dzchoi/Inotify-wrapper-for-recursive-directories/README.md

     }
 }
 ```
 This is a copy of `test.c` in this repository.
-Here, we add two watches for "/home/user1" and "/home/user2/".
+Here, we add two watches on "/home/user1" and "/home/user2/".

 "/home/user1", as not ending with the trailing `'/'`, has a recursive watch.
 It and all its files and subdirectories in any level will be monitored.
 However, "/home/user2" has a non-recursive watch and will be monitored for only its immediate files and subdirectories.